gardener/gardenctl-v2/docs/help/gardenctl_config_set-garden.md

 ### Options

 ```
-      --alias string                        unique alias of this Garden that can be used instead of the name to target this Garden
+      --alias string                        unique alias of this garden that can be used instead of the name to target this garden
       --context string                      override the current-context of the garden cluster kubeconfig
       --default-seed-access-level string    default kubeconfig access level when targeting seeds in this garden (and shoots that back a managed seed, since they physically are the seed cluster).
 One of "admin", "viewer", "auto".
 Pass an empty value to unset and delegate to gardenlogin's default.
       --default-shoot-access-level string   default kubeconfig access level when targeting shoots in this garden.
 One of "admin", "viewer", "auto".
 Pass an empty value to unset and delegate to gardenlogin's default.
   -h, --help                                help for set-garden
-      --kubeconfig string                   path to kubeconfig file for this Garden cluster
+      --kubeconfig string                   path to kubeconfig file for this garden cluster
       --pattern stringArray                 define regex match patterns for this garden for custom input formats for targeting.
                                             Use named capturing groups to match target values.
                                             Supported capturing groups: project, namespace, shoot.